A nurse educator trains current and up-and-coming nurse professionals in both academic and practical on-the-job settings.

-But you have to ask yourself, why?
-The complex world of healthcare demands that healthcare workers not only use best practices, but also consistently maintaining their knowledge of the latest research and its applications.
-In short, there is always a need for more education in health care and the nursing world.
+The complex world of healthcare demands that healthcare workers not only use best practices, but that they also consistently maintain their knowledge of the latest research and its applications.
+There is always a need for more education in health care and specifically in the nursing world.

-2 – Teach in Schools or in a Clinical Setting (or Both!)
+#2 Teach in schools or in a clinical setting (or both!)

 As a Nurse Educator, your job will be dynamic.
 From mentoring students to creating curricula for hospitals to conducting practical trainings, you have a variety of options.
 You will be in a unique position to bolster your communication, writing, and training skills all while continuing in the field you have known and loved.

 As a registered nurse, you are already a vital part of the health care field.
 Now become a leader.
 Imagine inspiring future generations of nurses.
 Picture yourself at the forefront of emerging theory, recognized as a leader.
 Imagine becoming a nurse educator.

 The Nurse Educator track is one of three track options for Concordia University’s Master of Science in Nursing degree.
 The other tracks are Adult/Gerontology Primary Care Nurse Practitioner and Family Nurse Practitioner.
 This MSN program is offered 100% online.
 RN-BSN-MSN completion options are also available.
 Learn more about Concordia’s MSN program here.

 This post was originally published on July 15, 2019.
 It has been updated to reflect current information.